 A facelift is one of the most common procedures to reposition tissues and give the face a naturally rejuvenated appearance.
 The goal of facial rejuvenation is primarily restoration.
-With aging, two basic things happen: the first is that the connective tissue attachments between the soft tissues and the facial skeletal bones stretch out, causing the skin and tissues to move out of position, creating heavy nasolabial folds, jowls and the turkey bands in the neck.
+With aging, two basic things happen: the first is that the connective tissue attachments between the soft tissues and the facial skeletal bones stretch out, causing the skin and tissues to move out of position, creating heavy nasolabial folds, jowls, and turkey bands in the neck.
 The other aging change is a loss of actual tissue volume (collagen and fat).
-Women and men visit Dr. Richard D’Amico in Englewood for face lift surgery because he provides exceptional results that make them look years younger, yet natural*.
+Women and men visit Dr. Richard D’Amico & Dr. Ferrauiola in Englewood for facelift surgery because he provides exceptional results that make them look years younger, yet natural*.

 Most anyone over the age of 45 could benefit from a facelift of some sort.
 How involved a procedure you seek will likely depend on how much time you’ve spent in the sun, environmental issues, personal habits, stresses, and the like.
 Generally, a facelift, clinically known as rhytidectomy, rejuvenates the mid-to-lower face and neck.
 If you can relate to these characteristics on your face, a facelift could be a good option:

 - You have mid-face sagging

 - You have deep creases under your eyes